madprops/airc/README.md

 ---

-If `reset` is sent to a command as a value, it will remove the overriden value from `config.user.json`.

-So the default in `config.json` is used.

----

 All commands are ignored if the message ends with `?`.

 Because most likely it's meant as a question for the ai.

----

-Commands have a 0.8 similarity check.

-For example `modelz` can pass as `model`.

-This is to permit small typos.

 ---